Color Glass Condensate meets High Twist Expansion: The twist expansion formalism

 To show explicitly the comparison between two commonly used frameworks: the HT expansion and the CGC, we focus on photon production in proton going direction, i.e. forward region, in $pA$ collisions.
 In this region, the dominant contribution comes from the interaction between a quark from the proton side and gluons from the nucleus side.
 In the case of a single scattering as illustrated in Fig.\ref{fig:pA}(a), the quark from the proton interacts with a single gluon from the nucleus to produce the final observed direct photon.
 In this case, the nuclear effect is encoded into the $A$ dependence of non-perturbative nuclear parton distribution functions.
 On the other hand, as shown in Fig.\ref{fig:pA}(b) for double scattering, the incoming or outgoing quark may experience one additional scattering with the gluon from the nucleus.
-In this case, the nuclear effect is driven by both the perturbative partonic double scattering and the non-perturbative two-parton correlation functions in the nucleus.
-It has been realized that the perturbative nuclear effect is power suppressed by the hard scale, i.e. $\sim 1/p_{\gamma\perp}^2$ with $p_{\gamma\perp}$ the transverse momentum of the produced photon, while the non-perturbative part can be enhanced by the nuclear size $\sim A^{1/3}$ when the two gluons come from different nucleons inside the nucleus.
+As compared to the single scattering, the hard coefficient function for the double scattering is suppressed by an additional power $1/\pgammatU{2}$, with $\pgammat$ the transverse momentum of the produced photon.
+However, the corresponding matrix element is enhanced by a factor of $A^{1/3}$ when the two gluons come from different nucleons inside the nucleus.
+Therefore, the double scattering contribution can be significant for large nuclei.

 Likewise, there could also be higher multiple scatterings between the incoming or outgoing quark with the gluons from the nucleus.
 Higher multiple scattering processes are illustrated in Fig.\ref{fig:pA}(c).
 These higher multiple scatterings are further suppressed by the hard scale $p_{\gamma\perp}^2$ compared to the leading nuclear effect from double scattering.
 Therefore, we will neglect these suppressed higher multiple scatterings and will focus on the double scattering in this paper.